ess-dmsc/airbus-choppers-to-epics/README.md

 >>> export EPICS_HOST_ARCH=darwin-x86
 >>> pip install pcaspy
 ```
 Hopefully, for Windows it is possible to copy the `bin` directory from a Windows build of EPICS and just modify the above command appropriately.
-Might be worth seeing what IBEX do as their genie_python has all the pcaspy stuff included.
+IBEX just use `pip install pcaspy==0.6.5`, so it might be as simple as that.

 The rest can be installed like so:
 ```python